Two towns with spooky tales.

 In addition to Byr and Noble, paranormal investigator Maureen Riley suspects there are at least four other ghosts here, including a miner who committed suicide, and a lovesick cowboy.

-This article was first published in Arizona Highroads in September/October 2015.
+This article was first published in Arizona Highroads in September/October 2015 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.